"Laos-Cambodia Bus" - last updated August 2017

 There are also minivans connecting Pakse and Siem Reap, and Don Det and Siem Reap.
 They leave Pakse and Don Det at 8:00am, cross the border around noon, stop in Stung Treng for lunch and arrive in Siem Reap around 7:00pm the same day.

 Generally minivans are faster and more comfortable or at least they have more legroom than buses.

 Often, minivans from Pakse and/or from Don Det drive you to the border, then switch to a Cambodian minivan for the rest of the trip.
 You may or may not be informed about this when you book your seat.
 It is a wise idea to make sure everything is clear before booking or you may later have a surprise which is often not a pleasand one when it comes to changing buses/minivans especially in this region.

 It is not uncommon that travellers book their seats on a (more expensive) bus that is supposed to give them a comfortable ride, and later realise that they are put on a crappy old one or in some cases they get to travel on a nice and comfortable bus for the first 30 minutes or so, and then are transfered to a cheaper, less comfortable one for the remainder of the journey.
 This doesn't mean to scare you off, it is only means to informed you that this kind of things can happens.
 So...take care.

 How to book the minivan

-You can now book a van online though there won't be a wide range of vans to chose from as not many companies offer online booking.
+You can now book a van online either through Camboticket.com or 12go.asia though there isn't a wide range of vans to chose from as not many companies offer online booking.
 If you're already in the area, contact local travel agents or your hotel/guesthouse to organise it

 Vans run daily so booking a day or two ahead should be adequate.